 Dr Keith Clarkson receives Professor Robert Boucher Distinguished Alumni Award 2019

-With a deep passion for all things ornithological, coupled with an ability to enthuse and educate, Dr Clarkson has opened up the world of birds to many.
-With a BSc Zoology in 1979 and PhD in Zoology in 1985 he is an expert in visible migration and his work to make the Royal Society for the Protection of Birds’ Bempton Cliffs nature reserve accessible to all has resulted in visitors experiencing the lives of seabird colonies in amazing detail.
+With a BSc Zoology in 1979 and PhD in Zoology in 1985, he is an expert in visible migration and his work to make the Royal Society for the Protection of Birds’ Bempton Cliffs nature reserve accessible to all has resulted in visitors experiencing the lives of seabird colonies in amazing detail.

 Keith is a lifelong birdwatcher who has seen his hobby become a career.
-Keith’s interest in nature began when he was at primary school in Sheffield, and was encourage by his parents and teachers.
+Keith’s interest in nature began when he was at primary school in Sheffield and was encouraged by his parents and teachers.

 He started to study Natural Environmental Science at this University; however, after two years he realised he was enjoying his social life more than the course.
 Then he attended a lecture on zoology by a new lecturer, Tim Birkhead, now Professor of Behavioural Ecology, who recalls: